18F/myusa-ux/research/usability/sprint22_research-results.md

 # Big themes for design inspiration

-## Being given control is a welcome surprise
+## Having control is a welcome surprise

 I've now talked to about 24 people (mostly within the gov't) about what MyUSA does and how it works.
-100% were surprised by the amount of control we give users.
+100% were surprised by the amount of control we give users over  -- even though the authorization screen had major usability problems.

-That being said,
-Notifications

-Data sharing
-## Trust needs to be earned
+:question: **Because having control is surprising, what kind of education/onboarding would help inform users of their options?**

-Users making trust decisions on very little information
+## Users are making snap decisions based on very little information

+LinkedIn or MyUSA?
+Email address or Google Auth?

-Reading a lot into small signals, like the presence of a G+ icon
+Users are making trust decisions on very little information.
+Participants often read a lot into small signals, as with the participant who got a little nervous about the presence of a G+ icon.

+:question: **How do we help people make decisions quickly..but confidently?**

+## Assume user distrust
+There's a lot of distrust of the behavior and motives of commercial providers as well as government.

+P02: _**I don't necessarily trust that other third parties accessing the data I'm giving to the government won't share that data around.
+And it's probably better to assume they will share it around.** Or use it for profit._

+:question: **How do we make sure MyUSA is behaving in a trustworthy way?**
+:question: **How do we communicate that we are trustworthy to distrustful users?**